MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 Memory Usage
 ~~~~~~~~~~~~

-The loading of a vector Drawable at runtime uses Java heap:
+The loading of a Vector Drawable at runtime uses Java heap:

 * for the working buffers and intermediate objects used during the loading phase.
 The XML parser is optimized to stream the data and uses as few heap as possible.
 * for the image data.